tabbled/tabbled/README.md

 * Drag-and-drop user interface configuration
 * Built-in data sources or connections to existing databases like PostgreSQL, MySQL, MongoDB, etc.
 * Scripting - JavaScript works anywhere
-* Functions - cloud functions
+* Functions - cloud functions, evaluating on the server side
 * Permission - you can limit access to any data for users and groups
 * Live data - each device gets synchronized data in real-time
 * Offline working - the data you chose as offline will be available offline wherever you go